shisukeUrahara/linkedin-mcp-server/README.md

 **Login issues:**
 - Ensure your LinkedIn cookie is set and correct
-- Make sure you have only one active LinkedIn session per cookie at a time.
-Trying to open multiple sessions with the same cookie will result in a cookie invalid error.
+- Use a unique `session_token` for each active user and avoid reusing the same cookie across simultaneous sessions.
+LinkedIn will invalidate cookies that are active in multiple browsers at once.
 - LinkedIn may require a login confirmation in the LinkedIn mobile app for --get-cookie
 - You might get a captcha challenge if you logged in a lot of times in a short period of time, then try again later or follow the [local setup instructions](#-local-setup-develop--contribute) to run the server manually in --no-headless mode where you can debug the login process (solve captcha manually)
 </details>